 The Shawnigan Lake watershed did not historically support a population of salmon due to a series of impassible waterfalls where Shawnigan Creek enters the ocean near Mill Bay, BC.
-During a survey of the watershed conducted by the Department of Fisheries and Oceans (DFO) in 1979, it was determined that the parts of the Shawnigan watershed contained excellent Coho salmon spawning habitat.
+During a survey of the watershed conducted by the Department of Fisheries and Oceans (DFO) in 1979, it was determined that the parts of the Shawnigan system contained excellent Coho salmon spawning habitat.
 As a risk mitigation strategy to ensure the survival of the nearby Goldstream River run of Coho, DFO, along with a small group of local volunteers introduced smolts that were raised at the Goldstream River hatchery into Shawnigan Creek.

 Each fall our Coho salmon find their way back from the ocean to the mouth of Shawnigan Creek, where they stage at the base of the waterfalls to begin their upstream migration.